The 10 Most Important Customer Service KPIs in eCommerce

 Step #4 | Filtering & Segmentation

-Data can be segmented based on various criteria like demographics, interaction channels, or problem types.
-Filtering allows businesses to view KPIs from different angles and provides granularity.
-For instance, a company might want to evaluate performance during peak hours versus off-peak hours.
+Data can be segmented based on criteria like demographics, interaction channels, or problem types.
+Filtering lets you view KPIs from different angles, and get highly granular.
+For instance, you might want to evaluate performance during peak hours versus off-peak hours.

 Step #5 | Visualization

-The processed data is often visualized using dashboards, charts, or graphs.
+The processed data gets visualized using dashboards, charts, or different types of graphs.
 Visualization tools, sometimes integrated into the CRM or as standalone business intelligence tools, can represent data in an easily digestible manner, highlighting trends, spikes, or anomalies.

 Step #6 | Deploying Automation & Alerts